Jon Culshaw: Impressions

-Some of Culshaw's most famous impressions include former British Prime Ministers Tony Blair and Boris Johnson, Obi-Wan Kenobi (in the Alec Guinness persona), Russell Crowe, Presidents George W. Bush and Donald Trump, Ozzy Osbourne, comedian Michael McIntyre, presenter Dale Winton, newsreader Brian Perkins, Sir Patrick Moore, Tom Baker and Les Dawson.
+Some of Culshaw's most famous impressions include former British Prime Ministers Tony Blair and Boris Johnson, Obi-Wan Kenobi (as portrayed by Alec Guinness), Russell Crowe, Presidents George W. Bush and Donald Trump, Ozzy Osbourne, comedian Michael McIntyre, presenter Dale Winton, newsreader Brian Perkins, Sir Patrick Moore, Tom Baker and Les Dawson.

 Doctor Who

 Culshaw has appeared in numerous Doctor Who related productions in various roles.
 This first came to fruition with his impersonation of Tom Baker's Fourth Doctor for both the TV and radio versions of Dead Ringers.

-He has also appeared in the webcast "Death Comes to Time" and audio drama The Kingmaker.
-In the latter, he got to perform his Tom Baker impression "for real" (voicing tape recordings of the fourth Doctor), although his nominal part was that of Earl Rivers.
+He has also appeared in the webcast "Death Comes to Time" and audio drama The Kingmaker for Big Finish Productions.
+In the latter, he got to perform his Tom Baker impression "for real" (voicing tape recordings of the Fourth Doctor), although his nominal part was that of Earl Rivers.
 In 2019, he appeared in a trilogy of Doctor Who audio dramas alongside Fifth Doctor Peter Davison, playing the shape-shifting android Kamelion.
 He later started playing Brigadier Lethbridge Stewart alongside Tim Treloar as the Third Doctor.
+He has also started playing incarnations of the Master as portrayed by the late Roger Delgado and Anthony Ainley.
+He will also portray the Twelfth Doctor in an upcoming audio drama titled Doctor Who – Halloween: Sea Smoke and Other Stories.